Support-Ukraine-Love/web/content/refugee/index.md

 * [LPHR Org | Information for the escape to Germany/Switzerland/ Poland](https://www.lphr.org/en/info-flucht/): Helpful links in German & Ukrainian.
 * The [International Refugee Assistance Project (IRAP)](https://support.iraplegalinfo.org/hc/en-us/articles/4629538686612) is an excellent page with legal/asylum, psychosocial & disability resource listings, humanitarian aid orgs & government sites/information for Ukrainian refugees.
 It has information for: _Moldova, Poland, Romania, Hungary & Slovakia_.
 * 🇪🇺 [Information for people fleeing the war in Ukraine](https://ec.europa.eu/info/strategy/priorities-2019-2024/stronger-europe-world/eu-solidarity-ukraine/eu-assistance-ukraine/information-people-fleeing-war-ukraine_en): "If you are fleeing the war in Ukraine and coming to the European Union, you will find key information about your rights with regard to crossing the border into an EU country, eligibility for temporary protection and applying for international protection, as well as the rights of travel inside the European Union."
 Information in Eng, Ukr & Rus.
-* 🇪🇺 (19-Mar) Citizens of Ukraine can cross the borders of _Poland, Slovakia, Hungary, Romania, the Czech Republic and Moldova_ in their own cars without ["Green Card" policies](https://visitukraine.today/blog/201/do-ukrainian-drivers-need-a-green-card-when-entering-the-eu).
+* 🇪🇺 🚗 (19 Mar) Citizens of Ukraine can cross the borders of _Poland, Slovakia, Hungary, Romania, the Czech Republic and Moldova_ in their own cars without ["Green Card" policies](https://visitukraine.today/blog/201/do-ukrainian-drivers-need-a-green-card-when-entering-the-eu).<br />
     "In case of traveling to other countries, [Green Card policies can now be issued by Ukrainian insurers](https://visitukraine.today/blog/201/do-ukrainian-drivers-need-a-green-card-when-entering-the-eu), including via the Internet, both for a short period (up to 60 days) with a 50% discount, and for any period."
+    * Ukrainian citizens can get vehicle insurance ("Green Card")  — needed to cross into many Schengen countries by car, at the [Oschad bank](https://www.oschadbank.ua/aktualnij-rezim-roboti-viddilen-ta-bankomativ).
 * 🇪🇺 [Information on free travel options offered by European transport companies](https://ec.europa.eu/info/strategy/priorities-2019-2024/stronger-europe-world/eu-solidarity-ukraine/eu-assistance-ukraine/information-people-fleeing-war-ukraine_en#information-on-free-travel-options-offered-by-european-transport-companies): Information for the following countries: Austria, Belgium, Bulgaria, Czechia, Denmark, Finland, France, Germany, Hungary, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Poland, Romania, Slovakia, Slovenia, Spain & Sweden.
     * [Additional information from national authority](https://ec.europa.eu/info/strategy/priorities-2019-2024/stronger-europe-world/eu-solidarity-ukraine/eu-assistance-ukraine/information-people-fleeing-war-ukraine_en#onward-travel-in-the-eu)
 * [Asylum Access Org | Ukraine Emergency: Resources for Refugees](https://asylumaccess.org/ukraine/) — Provides information about safety for refugees and organizations offering assistance in neighboring countries.
+* 🇪🇺 ["Europe without Barriers"](https://english.europewb.org.ua/) provides information concerning documentation, fleeing with children, and legal routes/choices you have for remaining in the EU legally: [The way home: how to return to Ukraine for those who fled the war](https://www.eurointegration.com.ua/articles/2022/04/7/7137414/)
 * [UNICEF Europe C. Asia](https://twitter.com/UNICEF_ECA/status/1509520100419936268?t=B1Qwz0SzRXMLnB2ydeuhHQ&s=19): "If you or someone you know has fled Ukraine and is taking refuge in the _Czech Republic, Hungary, Moldova, Poland, Romania or Slovakia_, [here's how to access essential services](https://t.co/8traaj8pp2), including:
     * Shelter
     * Food